 How to save a relationship without trust?
 Learning to have fun together can be a great place to start.
 You can start with playful pillow fights, for instance.
 Running around the room and engaging with each other in a carefree spirit can bring in a lot of laughter and joy, which can be refreshing and also remind you of the good times spent together.

 But, remember, this must be done playfully and not to hurt each other.
-Other fun trust exercises for couples could include playing board games like chess, Chinese checkers, and cards are also some activities to rebuild trust in a relationship.
+Other fun trust exercises for couples include playing games like chess, Chinese checkers, cards, carrom, etc. Such activities help rebuild trust in a relationship.
 Perhaps, on a lazy Sunday afternoon, you can make a snack together and sit down to play a board game.

 All the fun and laughter from the experience can make you feel connected and closer to each other.
 This sense of connection can be an important stepping stone to rebuild trust in a relationship.
 Or you can pursue a sport that you both enjoy, like badminton or tennis or even cycling.
-Not only does the release of endorphins due to physical activity induce that much-needed feel-good factor in the relationship, but you will also re-learn to rely on each other.
-The answer to how to fix trust issues lies in reviving the team spirit in your relationship, and such activities allow you to do just that.
+Not only does the release of endorphins due to physical activity induce that much-needed feel-good factor in the relationship, but you will also learn how to rely on each other again.
+You can learn how to fix trust issues by reviving the team spirit in your relationship, and such activities allow you to do just that.

 Related Reading: 10 Things To Do To Gain Trust Back In A Relationship After Lying